bb-labs/awyes/README.md

 ### Inputs

 - #### `config`
   The path to your awyes.yml.
-Defaults to `./awyes.yml`.
 Defaults to `awyes.yml`.
-Required
+Optional.
 - #### `clients`
   The path to your clients file.
-Defaults to `./awyes.py`.
 Defaults to `awyes.py`.
-Required
+Optional.
-- #### `workflow`
+- #### `deps`
-  The workflow describing a subselection of nodes intended to run.
-Defaults to `init`.
-Required.
+  The path to your deps file.
+Defaults to `awyes.txt`.
+Optional.
 - #### `env`
   The env file describing env you wish to include your workflows.
 Defaults to `.env`.
 Optional.
-- #### `set`
+- #### `workflow`
-  env overrides, useful for passwords, etc. Optional.
+  The workflow describing a subselection of nodes intended to run.
+Required.

 ### Usage

 ```
 uses: bb-labs/awyes@main # or pin to latest major
 with:
-  config: '/path/to/your/projects/awyes.yml'
+  config: '/path/to/your/project/awyes.yml'
-  clients: '/path/to/your/projects/awyes.py'
+  clients: '/path/to/your/project/awyes.py'
+  deps: '/path/to/your/project/awyes.txt'
   workflow: init
 ```

 ## First the clients `awyes.py`

 Any clients you import will be automagically interpreted and installed by awyes.
 For every `action` (function) you wish to leverage in `awyes.yml`, you'll need to provide an export for.
 User-provided clients must go in a dict called `user`.

 ```
 import os
 import boto3